Riemannian game dynamics: Hessian game dynamics

 \begin{proof} Simply note that \eqref{eq:Breg-calc} binds if $\game$ is conservative and $x\in\intstrat$. \end{proof}

 \begin{remark} In the definition of \eqref{eq:HD}, we required that $h$ be finite throughout $\strat$.
-This requirement is unnecessary for the preceding results when $\eq$ is interior; however, if $\eq$ lies on the boundary of $\strat$, the proofs of Theorems \ref{thm:contractive} and \ref{thm:ESS} do not go through because $\breg(\eq, \argdot)$ is no longer well-defined throughout $\good(\eq)$.
-Nevertheless, the results themselves remain true if $g = \hess h$ is separable, allowing us to handle the $p$-replicator dynamics for $p \geq 2$ (Example \ref{ex:pReplicator}).
-To prove this, it suffices to replace the summation in \eqref{eq:Bregman} with a sum over all strategies in the support of $\eq$; after this patch, the analysis above goes through unchanged. \end{remark}
+This requirement is unnecessary for the preceding results when $\eq$ is interior; however, if $\eq$ lies on the boundary of $\strat$, the proofs of \cref{thm:contractive,thm:ESS} do not go through because $\breg(\eq, \argdot)$ is no longer well-defined throughout $\good(\eq)$.
+Nevertheless, the results themselves remain true if $g = \hess h$ is separable, allowing us to handle the $p$-replicator dynamics for $p \geq 2$ (\cref{ex:pReplicator}).
+To prove this, it suffices to replace the implicit summation in $h'(x;\eq-x)$ over all strategies with a sum extending over only the strategies that lie in the support of $\eq$. \end{remark}